 We acted as quickly as possible, managed all of this and got the house transferred into all four names (as it should have been done years ago).
 We had not even reached the step of the dissolution of joint ownership at this stage.

 The next step was to carry out the change into one name, as originally requested.
 This was all fine and we asked for all necessary documentation to prove that payments were being made between the parties as it needed to be.
 The transfer was done at the Notary satisfactorily.

 The next stage was we received a notification from the Tax Office.
 They wanted to charge approximately another 9,000 euro of tax.
 As they did not believe that the file had been done correctly (having not studied it properly).

 We advised the poor client, confirmed all was going to be fine.
-But we might have to ask them for even proof of what payments had been made between parties.
+But that we might have to ask them for proof of what payments had been made between parties.
 We then prepared and presented our appeal (showing everything had been done absolutely correctly).
-And , of course, received the Resolution that the tax office has accepted our appeal.
+And, of course, received the Resolution that the tax office has accepted our appeal and all was well.

 At last, the dissolution of joint ownership was finished.
 The tax office cancelled the sanction, confirmed everything was correct after all.

 I hope we have shown you, you need a good lawyer to have your back.
-Please contact us if you need help with a dissolution of joint ownership or other matter.
+Please contact us if you need help with a dissolution of joint ownership, division of joint tenancy or other matter relating to change of ownership of property.
 We believe that we delve deeper than many, fight harder and achieve positive results with difficult situations.